 May 27: Fall of Gwangju and subsequent falsification

 The army brutally stormed Gwangju from all directions on the 27th.
-The total number of civilian deaths is still unknown, but it was probably several thousand.
+The total number of civilian deaths is still unknown, but it was probably from several hundreds to thousands.
 The American aid that the students presented as manna did not and would never come.

 For almost two decades, official propaganda continued to either deny what had taken place or pretend that it was a North Korean conspiracy.
 When the military dictatorship fell, democratic governments rushed to include Gwangju in their democratic mythology, inflating the role of students and presenting the workers’ uprising in Gwangju as a prelude to the democratic state.